mysoly/REST-API-Development-Crash-Notes-Python-FastAPI/README.md

-# REST API Development Crash Notes (Python-FlaskAPI)
+# REST API Development Crash Notes (Python-FastAPI)

 This notebook is prepared for Mysoly API/Backend session on 04.09.2024